 |詁經精舍||Gujing jingshe Academy|

 The early Song period 宋 (960-1279) saw academies becoming regular institutions all over the empire.
-The famous Academy of the White Deer Cavern (Bailudong Shuyuan 白鹿洞書院) was a public institution founded during the Kaiyuan reign 開元 (713-741) of the Tang period under the name of State Academy of Mt.
+The famous Academy of the White Deer Cavern (Bailudong Shuyuan 白鹿洞書院) was a public institution founded during the Kaiyuan reign-period 開元 (713-741) of the Tang era under the name of State Academy of Mt.
 Lushan 廬山 (Lushan guoxue 廬山國學).
 It was first headed by Li Shan 李善, who became instructor in the Nine Confucian Classics (jiujing 九經).